Performance Test Methodology

 All the tests are performed with an active Internet connection, to allow for the real-world impact of cloud services and features.
 Optimizing processes/fingerprinting used by the products are also considered – this means that the results represent the impact on a system which has already been operated by the user for a while.
 The tests are repeated at least 10 times, five times with fingerprinting and five times without) in order to get mean values and filter out measurement errors.
 In the event of fluctuations, the tests are repeated additional times.
 After each run, the workstation is rebooted.
 The automated test procedures are as follows:

 We copied a set of various common file types from one physical hard disk to another physical hard disk.
-Some anti-virus products ignore some types of files by design/default (e.g. based on their file type), or use fingerprinting technologies, which may skip already scanned files in order to increase the speed.
+Some anti-virus products might ignore some types of files by design/default (e.g. based on their file type), or use fingerprinting technologies, which may skip already scanned files in order to increase the speed.

 Archiving and unarchiving

-We installed several common applications with the silent install mode, then uninstalled them and measured how long it took.
+We installed several common applications with the silent install mode and measured how long it took.
 We did not consider fingerprinting, because usually an application is installed only once.